by-student-2017/CP2k-v.9.1-examples/QMMM/EAM_potential/cp2k_version/README_v2.txt

 Line  1 : element : W
-Line  2 : re      : 2.74084 (about the distance to the first neighbour fcc shell) Line  3 : fe      : 3.48734 (about the element's cohesive energy / characteristic atomic distance = Ec/(V^(1/3)), V is the atomic volume of the pure element) (the fe means the coefficient for mixing phi between A and B atoms.)
+Line  2 : re      : 2.74084 (about the distance to the first neighbour fcc shell) Line  3 : fe      : 3.48734 (about the element's cohesive energy / characteristic atomic distance = Ec/(V^(1/3)), V is the atomic volume of the pure element) (the fe means the coefficient for mixing phi between A and B elements.)
 Line  4 : rhoe    : 37.234847 (the equilibrium electronic density [eV/A] evaluated from DFT)) (in near equilibrium area) Line  5 : rhos    : 37.234847 (almost same value as rhoe) (In some literature, it is the same value as rhoe.)(in repulsive core area)
 Line  6 : alpha   : 8.900114 (about 1.875 * beta)